Clinical Behavioral Health, emphasis in Addictions Counseling Program Description

 Additional Licensure Option

-The Master of Science in Clinical Behavioral Health with an emphasis in Addictions Counseling is a member of NASAC, the National Addictions Studies Accreditation Commission and NADAAC, the National Association of Addictions Professionals.
-The program has been designed to meet accreditation standards for CACREP, the Council for Accreditation of Counseling and Related Educational Programs.
-The program must graduate one class before seeking accreditation.
+The Master of Science in Clinical Behavioral Health with an emphasis in Addictions counseling is a member of the National Association of Addictions Professionals (NADAAC), and is seeking accreditation through the National Addiction Studies Accreditation Commission (NASAC).
+The program has been designed to meet accreditation standards for the Council for Accreditation of Counseling and Related Educational Programs (CACREP).

 Mission, Goals and Competencies